| 1 |

 | 12 |

-The Logger library requires ANSI to be added to your project. |
+The Logger library requires ANSI to be added to your project.
+It also requires the MacTraps libs if you plan to use the graphical console. |

 | 13 |